FSMaxB/correcthorsebatterystaple/README.md

 * Use cryptographically secure random number generator instead of `Math.random()`.
 * Don't load content from third party servers. (local jquery, removed Google Analytics).
 * Change defaults: No uppercase, space as separator, no number appended
+* Display security of the password
+* Support for more languages